albar965/littlenavmap-manual/en/FILES.md

 #### Userdata {#userdata}

-The file `little_navmap_userdata.sqlite` contains the user defined waypoints.
+The file `little_navmap_userdata.sqlite` contains the user-defined waypoints.

 _Little Navmap_ creates a backup copy on startup and keeps up to four backup files: `little_navmap_userdata_backup.sqlite` to `little_navmap_userdata_backup.sqlite.3`.
 You can copy these files back to the original database `little_navmap_userdata.sqlite` if you did something wrong.